ModUDuke/courses-causal-inference-with-r-modeling-with-regression/chapter3.md

 skills: 1
 ```

 There's another kind of probability model that we should check before we're done called a probit model, and it's often done as a counterpart to logit models, so let's try that too.
 In probit regression, the predicted values are calculated using as a cumulative probability distribution function of standard normal distribution, which starts out at 0 and maxes out at 1, like this:

   $P (Y = 1|X) = \phi(\hat{\beta_{0}}+\hat{\beta_{1}}X)$

-  Thus, thepredicted values are bounded between 0 and 1.
+Thus, the predicted values are bounded between 0 and 1.
 Let's see what a probit model can do for predicting our data.

 Data Dictionary:

      `ID` - subject identifier
      `payment` - choice of payment (store, mobile online, or web online)
      `value` - value of transaction in dollars

 `@instructions`
 - 1) Run a probit regression of our independent variable `value` on our dependent variable `online`
 - 2) What is this model's regression coefficient for `value`?
 - 3) Is that statistically significant?
 - 4) Run a prediction with this model for items priced at $65 and $75.
 - 5) What's the probability for buying a $65 item online?
 - 6) What's the probability for buying a $65 item in a pop-up store?
 - 7) What's the probability for buying a $75 item online?
 - 8) What's the probability for buying a $75 item in a pop-up store?

 `@hint`